 Glycogens are stored carbohydrates that are broken down and used as the main source of fuel during a run.
 A 2018 study published in Nutrition Reviews found that after 45 minutes of exercise, glycogen stores begin to deplete.
 The longer you run, the more glycogen is depleted.

-In fact, a 2010 study published in PLoS Computational Biology found that glycogen depletion is the main factor that limits performance for more than 40 percent of marathon runners.
-It won't just affect a runner's performance during the run, it'll also affect your post-marathon recovery.
+In fact, a study published in 2010 in PLoS Computational Biology found that glycogen depletion is the main factor that limits performance for more than 40 percent of marathon runners.
+It won’t just affect a runner's performance during the run, it’ll also affect your post-marathon recovery.

 Your muscles and tissues are covered with a thin sheet-like substance called the fascia.
 After a long run, your fascia becomes tight and rigid.
 This affects your joint range of motion (ROM) and worsens symptoms of delayed-onset muscle soreness (DOMS).